hep-gc/dynafed_storagestats/README.md

                         Path to UGR's endpoint .conf files or directories.
                         Accepts any number of arguments.
 Default:
                         '/etc/ugr/conf.d'.
+  --delta DELTA         Mask for Last Modified Date of files.
+Integer in days.
+                        Default: 1
   -e [ENDPOINT [ENDPOINT ...]], --endpoint [ENDPOINT [ENDPOINT ...]]
                         Choose endpoint(s) to check.
 Accepts any number of arguments.
 If not present, all endpoints will be checked.
-  --delta DELTA         Mask for Last Modified Date of files.
-Integer in days.
-                        Default: 1
+  -v, --verbose         Show on stderr events according to loglevel.

 Logging options:
   --logfile LOGFILE     Set logfile's path.
 Default: